The Penobscot sachem Joseph Orono died in 1801, too early to know about his consolation prize for losing his people’s land to white settlers.

 In 1775, Joseph Orono and three other Penobscot chiefs went to air their grievances to the Provincial Congress of Massachusetts, as Maine then belonged to that colony.
 The Indian delegation stopped in Falmouth, now Portland, where the people gave them money, horses and a carriage to help them on their journey.

-On June 21, 1775, Joseph Orono addressed the Provincial Congress on behalf of the whole Penobscot tribe, even as they could hear the groans of the men dying of their battle wounds.
+On June 21, 1775, Joseph Orono addressed the Provincial Congress on behalf of the whole Penobscot tribe.
+As he spoke, the men inside could hear the groans of the soldiers dying of their battle wounds.

 Orono said that if the Congress took care of his people’s grievances, the Penobscots would aid the rebels with their whole force.
 Those grievances consisted chiefly of trespasses by the whites upon their timber lands and cheating them in trade.

 The committee responded warmly, and said the Indians’ complaints would receive their attention as soon as they could take a breath from the Revolution.
 Eventually, Massachusetts signed a treaty giving six miles of land on each side of the Penobscot river to the Indians.

 In 1779, the British built a fort in what is now Castine.
 Joseph Orono communicated intelligence about their activities to the patriots.
 Massachusetts then sent the Penobscot Expedition to Castine, and the Penobscot Indians fought with them.
 Whether Joseph Orono actually fought is unclear; he would have been 91.

 The British routed the Americans in the worst naval disaster until Pearl Harbor.
 But Joseph Orono continued to help the cause, communicating intelligence to patriots in Machias and Halifax.

 In 1780, Joseph Orono earned his Indian nickname, K'tolaqu.
 It means ‘frigate.’